UB-Mannheim/eScriptorium_Dokumentation/Training-with-eScriptorium.md

 #### Step 3: Run layout segmentation on your data

 > **Note:** Step 3 involves automatic layout segmentation.
-The aim here is to find a model that already works well for the uploaded images in order to improve this model afterwards in the fine-tuning step (and make them perform even better on the available data).
+The aim here is to find a model that already works well for the uploaded images in order to improve this model afterwards in the fine-tuning step (and make it perform even better on the available data).
 Refer to [chapter 2.2 Where to find models](#22-where-to-find-models) if you are searching for layout segmentation and text recognition models.

 Select all images by clicking on the **"Select all"** button.
 All images in the current document should now be highlighted.